shilad/wikibrain/tutorial/quickstart.md

 ## Install Wikibrain

-* Open or create the Java project in your IDE of choice.
-* Download and extract the zipfile containing the jars (TODO: link zipfile).
+* Download and extract the [WikiBrain plus dependencies archive].
-* Add the jar files to the classpath of your project.
+* Double click the extracted jar file.
+You should see the GUI import screen (below).

 ## Import Simple English